GauBen/gautier.dev/src/articles/draft-formgator/index.md

 There are no mutations performed at any point.
 All methods return a new validator, so you can compose them as you wish.
 This allows for a very predictable and easy-to-debug behavior.

 I implemented this behavior with a new to me approach: _functional object-oriented programming_.
 I'm not sure if that's a thing, but it's how I'd describe it.
-The idea is to have methods on plain objects instead of classes.
-Let's create a small example to illustrate this:
+The idea is to have **methods on plain objects instead of classes**.

-It should be used as such:
+Let's create a small example to illustrate this, a `number()` validator that can apply transformations:

 ```ts
 const schema = number()